Gospel of John: Synoptic gospels and Pauline literature

-In the Synoptics, the ministry of Jesus takes a single year, but in John it takes three, as evidenced by references to three Passovers.
-Events are not all in the same order: the date of the crucifixion is different, as is the time of Jesus' anointing in Bethany and the cleansing of the Temple, which occurs in the beginning of Jesus' ministry rather than near its end.
+In John the ministry of Jesus takes three years, as evidenced by references to three Passovers.
+Verses in the Synoptics such as Mark 14:49 and Matthew 23:37 are often viewed as hinting at a longer ministry as well, though some argue for a single year.
+The date of the crucifixion is different, as is the time of Jesus' anointing in Bethany and the cleansing of the Temple, which occurs in the beginning of Jesus' ministry rather than near its end.
 Ancient compositional practices involved chronological displacement and compression, with even reliable biographers like Plutarch displaying them.

 Many incidents from John, such as the wedding in Cana, the encounter of Jesus with the Samaritan woman at the well, and the raising of Lazarus, are not paralleled in the synoptics.
 Scholarship has turned against positing hypothetical sources for John, with the majority of scholars today agreeing that the existence of a single source for the miracles in John is highly unlikely.
-Some believe the author drew these from an independent source called the "signs gospel", the speeches of Jesus from a second "discourse" source, and the prologue from an early hymn.
+Opposition to the existence of a "signs gospel" is clearly dominant in the 21st century.
 The gospel makes extensive use of the Jewish scriptures: John quotes from them directly, references important figures from them, and uses narratives from them as the basis for several of the discourses.
 The author was also familiar with non-Jewish sources: the Logos of the prologue (the Word that is with God from the beginning of creation), for example, was derived from both the Jewish concept of Lady Wisdom and from the Greek philosophers, John 6 alludes not only to the exodus but also to Greco-Roman mystery cults, and John 4 alludes to Samaritan messianic beliefs.

-John lacks scenes from the Synoptics such as Jesus's baptism, the calling of the Twelve, exorcisms, parables, and the Transfiguration.
+John lacks scenes from the Synoptics such as Jesus' baptism, Jesus' birth, the calling of the Twelve, exorcisms, parables, and the Transfiguration.
 Conversely, it includes scenes not found in the Synoptics, including Jesus turning water into wine at the wedding at Cana, the resurrection of Lazarus, Jesus washing the feet of his disciples, and multiple visits to Jerusalem.

-In the fourth gospel, Jesus's mother Mary is mentioned in three passages but not named.
-John does assert that Jesus was known as the "son of Joseph" in 6:42.
-For John, Jesus's town of origin is irrelevant, for he comes from beyond this world, from God the Father.
+In John, the hometown of Jesus is Nazareth; his father is Joseph, and his mother is mentioned in three passages but not named.
+The main concern in John is contrasting Jesus' humble beginnings with his significant status as the Son of God who comes from God the Father.

-While John makes no direct mention of Jesus's baptism, he does quote John the Baptist's description of the descent of the Holy Spirit as a dove, as happens at Jesus's baptism in the Synoptics.
+While John makes no direct mention of Jesus' baptism, he does quote John the Baptist's description of the descent of the Holy Spirit as a dove, as happens at Jesus' baptism in the Synoptics.
 Major synoptic speeches of Jesus are absent, including the Sermon on the Mount and the Olivet Discourse, and the exorcisms of demons are not mentioned.
 John does not list the Twelve Disciples and names at least one disciple, Nathanael, whose name is not found in the Synoptics.
 Thomas is given a personality beyond a mere name, described as "Doubting Thomas".